-Brentfield Primary Record Form of Safeguarding Concerns Staff, volunteers and regular visitors are required to complete this form and pass it to Nicola /Julie or Sunita.
+Brentfield Primary Record Form of Safeguarding Concerns

+Staff, volunteers and regular visitors are required to complete this form and pass it to Nicola /Julie or Sunita.
 In the unlikely event that they are all out of school, please inform a member of the leadership team.

-tney a ire all out of school, pleas se inform a m ember of th e leadership team.
+that they are an out or school, picase inform a member of the leadership team.

-Full nan ne of Class Ethnicity
+Full name of Class Ethnicity

+child

+İ

-Date of birth Gender Date
+Date of birth Gender Date İ

-disclosure
+İ

+1

+Concern/disclosure

-(Please i nclude wł nere you were wh nen the child m nade a disclo sure, what yo u saw, who el se was there, what did the child say or a lo and what y ou said.)
+(Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.)

 Time of incident

-NA / (1 2 s complete body map) N/ /NI
+Yes - (ols complete body map)

-ere an inj yone else ury? e with you?
-No Yes / No Did you see it?
+ere an inj No • u see it?
+Yes / No

+Was an yone else e with you?
 Yes / No Who?
-Yes / No

-• ,

-Your fu ll name
+Your fu II namo

+1 Oui 1u II Hallic

 Your sig gnature

-Who are you passing g this informa ation to?
+Who are you passing g this inform ation to?

 Name

 Time re ceived

-Action taken by DSL
+Action tal cen by DSL

-· - · · · · l =: -== T T = 1/
+Action tar Cell by D3L

-Police Brent Social Early Help Assessment Education Welfare Parents meeting Monitor situation School Extended School Inclusion Place2Be Health - e.g. Channel/ Prevent Other
+Police Brent Early Help Education Parents Monitor School School Place2Be Health n Channel/ Other

+Social Assessment meeting situation Extended Inclusion - e.g. Prevent

-Care Officer day team School nurse/ Duty
+Care Officer day team Schoo nurse, ,

 health

-visitor, named
+visitor name

-GP
+GP -

-Have parents been informed?
+Have p Have parents been informed?
 Yes / No If no, why?

+Feedback given to

+Derc on who r ecorded Class t eacher SLT Child Other

-Feedback given to Person who recorded concern/disclosure Class teacher SLT Child Other
+Person who recorded Class teacher concern/disclosure J_1 Cillia Other